repsheet/repsheet-nginx/README.md

 and checking the requesting actor's status in Redis.
 When a request comes in, the IP is checked to see if it has been flagged by Repsheet.
-If the actor has been flagged, that information is logged and the header `X-Repsheet: true` will be added to the downstream request to let the application know that the actor is suspected of malicious activity.
+If the actor has been flagged, that information is logged and the header `X-Repsheet: <reason>`, where `<reason>` is the internally stored reason the actor is being flagged,  will be added to the downstream request to let the application know that the actor is suspected of malicious activity.
 If the actor has been blacklisted, Repsheet instructs NGINX to return a 403.